 How does Twino Work?

-Twino works in a similar way to other P2P lending platforms, linking consumers who need loans with investors worldwide who are ready to lend money to them.
+Twino works in a similar way to other P2P lending platforms, linking consumers who need loans with investors in the European Economic Area countries who are ready to lend money to them.
 You can learn more about how P2P lending works on my dedicated page.

 You can, of course, use the auto-invest facility that Twino provides in order to automate your investment and not have to invest in loans manually.
 You can thus spread your money invested across hundreds or thousands of loans making sure you ware well-diversified geographically.